ZIYU-DEEP/Awesome-Autoencoders-for-Representation-Learning/README.md

 <br>

 ## Introduction
+The **bottlenecked** nature empowered autoencoder-based models (AEs) the ability to learn features of input data; the **unsupervised** and
+**generative nature** of AEs further facilitate the generalizability of the learned features, which is particularly useful in the scenario when unlabeled data is abundant whereas labeled data is scarce.

+Down to a science, the future of machine learning to solve real-world tasks is likely to be generative models followed by discriminative models.
+AEs (especially its variational families), as an important member of generative models, thus becomes crucial to study.

-The dimension-reduction and generative nature of autoencoder-based models enables them for representation learning (e.g. using VAE as the feature extractor).
-This is particularly helpful when there is abundunt unlabeled data whereas labeled data is scarce (Sadati et al., 2019).
-In this curated list of literature review, we will focus on (1) recent theories to understand the learning ability and characteristics of autoencoders, (2) models and applications exploiting autoencoders for representation learning, and (3) adversarial attacks and defenses for autoencoders.
+In this curated list of literature review, we will focus on recent (1) theories to understand the learning ability and characteristics of autoencoders, (2) models and applications exploiting autoencoders for representation learning and downstream tasks, and (3) adversarial attacks and defenses for autoencoders.
 We may also include some not so autoencoder relavant but representation learning relavant papers in this list.

-Papers listed are primarily organized by topic, then by conferences, and lastly by chronological order.
-A short summary will be accompanied below the paper if necessary. 🧑🏻‍🚀 denotes important papers from my own perspective.

-We organize the list as follows:
+The list is organized as follows:
 - [Survey](#Survey)
 - [Theory](#Theory)
 - [Models](#Models)